HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Related Work

 \section{Related Work}

-\paragraph{KV Cache Eviction.} Existing work has demonstrated the inherent sparsity of the attention mechanism in long contexts \citep{jiang2024minference}.
+\paragraph{KV Cache Eviction.} Existing work has demonstrated the inherent sparsity of the attention mechanism in long contexts \citep{10.5555/3737916.3739579}.
 Therefore, many KV cache eviction works are studying how to effectively retain important tokens in the inference stage and evict unimportant ones.
 StreamingLLM \citep{xiao2023streamingllm} relied on a simple positional heuristic to retain initial and final tokens.
 This simple eviction strategy leads to significant information loss.
-To address this, subsequent methods introduced more sophisticated, attention-driven indicators to identify less important tokens.
-H2O \citep{zhang2023h2o} uses cumulative attention to eliminate the last token.
+To address this, subsequent methods introduced more sophisticated indicators driven by attention to identify less important tokens.
+H2O \citep{10.5555/3666122.3667628} uses cumulative attention to eliminate the last token.
 SnapKV \citep{li2024snapkv} uses window attention clustering in the prefill stage to obtain the set of important tokens.
 CAKE \citep{qin2025cake} introduces a cascading and adaptive strategy that evaluates layer-specific preferences to rationally distribute cache resources.

 Nevertheless, the static methods above suffer from a critical limitation.
 Tokens that are regarded as irrelevant and evicted at a certain stage cannot be retrieved, which may become important in subsequent processes, resulting in significant information loss.
 Some works have recognized the importance of dynamic selection, such as Quest \citep{tang2024quest}.
 However, it fails to reduce memory usage and suffers from accuracy degradation.
-Similarly, ShadowKV \citep{sun2025shadowkvkvcacheshadows} and OmniKV \citep{hao2025omnikv} attempt to handle infinite context by offloading KV pairs to CPU memory.
+ShadowKV \citep{sun2025shadowkvkvcacheshadows} and OmniKV \citep{hao2025omnikv} attempt to handle infinite context by offloading KV pairs to CPU memory.
 Unfortunately, their coarse-grained retrieval strategies often overlook fine-grained dependencies and incur high I/O overhead.

-Some methods also attempt to quantize the KV cache, such as Kvquant \citep{hooper2024kvquant}, Kivi \citep{liu2024kivi}, etc. These quantization methods are orthogonal to the token-level eviction strategy of the KV cache, and can be combined to further substantially reduce GPU memory overhead.
+Some methods, such as KVQuant \citep{hooper2024kvquant} and KIVI \citep{liu2024kivi}, attempt to quantize the KV cache.
+These quantization methods are orthogonal to the token-level eviction strategy of the KV cache and can be combined to further substantially reduce GPU memory overhead.